magic-lantern-studio/mle-quarter-examples/README.md

 ## Magic Lantern Dependencies
 The Coin 3D library can be found on Github in the [Coin project](https://github.com/coin3d/coin).

-The Coin Quarter library is also located on Quarter under the [Quarter project](https://github.com/coin3d/quarter).
+The Coin Quarter library is also located on Github under the [Quarter project](https://github.com/coin3d/quarter).